 Each time I run an event, I learn more about what works & what doesn’t.
 I wanted to share a few observations and how I’ll adjust future Hack Sioux Falls events.

 - Parent participation really improves the overall success.
-We had a number of parents get REALLY involved this time and it was a lot of fun.
+We had a lot of parents get REALLY involved this time and it was a lot of fun.
+One change I made was adding a ticket type just for parents.
 I would like to find a way to engage more of the parents.

 - After the first two group workshops, I immediately split the kids into smaller groups of kids with specific 30-minute blocks to work on their projects.
 This worked really well.
 It meant more time for me, but a much better experience for the kids, and parents.

-We are planning the next Hack Sioux Falls event right now, tickets are on sale at http://hacksiouxfalls.com/.
-The start date will be in March 2019 and last about 6-weeks.
+We are planning the next Hack Sioux Falls event right now, tickets will be on sale soon at http://hacksiouxfalls.com/.
+The start date will sometime in March 2020 and last about 6-weeks.

 Our Hack Sioux Falls events have some amazing sponsors, they stepped up on an unproven, unclear project and really supported our efforts.